Complexity Classes for Online Problems with and without Predictions

-The complexity of algorithms with predictions has been considered in a different context, dynamic graph problems~\cite{HSSY23}, where Henzinger et al.\ study the time complexity of dynamic data structures with various restricted and parameterized types of predictions, based on reductions from the Online Matrix Vector Conjecture~\cite{HKNS15}.
-This work, in contrast to ours, focuses on time complexity, whereas we create complexity classes where the hardness of a problem is based on its competitiveness.

-A different type of complexity results for some online problems we consider (but without predictions) come in the form of games between the online algorithm and the adversary.
-Vertex Cover, Dominating Set, and other problems are shown to be PSPACE-complete~\cite{FGJ24}.

-Our main contribution is the modeling, establishing complexity classes based on carefully defined online reductions and a new collection of problems.
-Using these, we prove hardness and class membership results for several problems, including showing completeness of Online $t$-Bounded Degree Vertex Cover ($\BDVC{t}$) for $\CCWM{\PAIRETAFORCC}{t}$.
+Our main contribution is an initial framework enabling a complexity theory for online algorithms with binary predictions.
+In this framework, proving that a problem is hard for a class currently requires that the predictions be binary encodings of the output the online algorithm should produce.
+Using this framework, we prove hardness and class membership results for several problems, including showing the completeness of Online $t$-Bounded Degree Vertex Cover ($\BDVC{t}$) for $\CCWM{\PAIRETAFORCC}{t}$.
 Thus, $\BDVC{t}$, or any other complete problem, could be used as the basis for the complexity classes instead of $\ASG{t}$.
-However, we follow the tradition from advice complexity and use a string guessing problem, $\ASG{t}$, as its lack of structure leads to simpler proofs.
+However, we follow the tradition from advice complexity and use a string guessing problem, $\ASG{t}$, as its lack of structure offers simpler proofs.
 We illustrate the relative hardness of the problems we investigate in Figure~\ref{fig:hardness_graph}.